Refreshing Orange Gin Cocktail

 Looking for More Gin Cocktail Recipes?

-Gin comes in so many different varieties thanks to the variations in juniper and herbs that make up the liquor.
+Gin comes in so many different varieties thanks to the variations in juniper and herbs that go into the liquor.
+The one thing it must contain is juniper.
+That’s the “pine tree” flavor in gin and is a required ingredient in a spirit in order to be able to call it gin.

 Happy Hour Snack Pairings